Private, In-Home Tutoring in Kansas City, Missouri

-SchoolTutoring Academy’s tutoring programs for Kansas City students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Kansas City, Missouri students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The specially-designed Kansas City, Missouri School District curriculum follows the Show-Me State Standards for curriculum and instruction.
 With a keen attention on promoting the individual success of every student, the curricula scaffold learning and strive for positive student achievement both in the classroom and on the state-mandated Missouri Assessment Program (MAP) tests.

 We currently cover the following Kansas City-area school district: Kansas City Public Schools.

 Educating Our Parents: Understanding the Kansas City District Curriculum